 It’s nice to have a go-to person in life, especially when it comes to managing your money — and that’s when doing business with a private bank can help in achieving your financial goals.

-Private banks and wealth management firms usually give clients a main representative and may also use a team approach to provide access to a number of experts on different financial subjects.
+Private banks, as well as wealth management firms, which cater to wealthy individuals, typically assign clients a main representative and may also use a team approach to provide access to a number of experts on different financial subjects.

 Private banking vs. wealth management

 Private banking typically entails a private banker helping a customer with only their banking.
-Private bank branded products may include a checking account or savings account.
-These may differ somewhat from the regular products offered at the bank.
-For instance, the private bank product may offer higher limits.
+Products may include a checking account or savings account, which may vary from a bank’s regular products.
+Private bank products, for example, may offer higher limits.

-Wealth management, generally, centers on investments, portfolio management and other specialty areas.
+Wealth management, on the other hand, generally centers on investments, portfolio management and other specialty areas.

 Wealth management services can include access to:

-“[Private banking and wealth management] are definitely overlapping to some degree and often can be used interchangeably,” says Michael Foy, senior director of J.D.
+“[Private banking and wealth management] are definitely overlapping to some degree and often can be used interchangeably,” says Mike Foy, senior director of J.D.
 Power wealth management practice.